sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 get_module(self, index):
 ```
-    Retrieves module represented by index <index> switch:0, DPU1:1 and so on
+    Retrieves module represented by (0-based) index <index>
+    On a SmartSwitch index:0 will fetch switch, index:1 will fetch
+    DPU0 and so on

     Args:
         index: An integer, the index of the module to retrieve